Summary

 1922 May

-Three Rivers, Texas.
-James Kapp is named the first president of the Three Rivers Glass Company, Charles Tips secretary and treasurer and H. L. Warrick general manager of the operation.
-They later produce clear and amber Crystalvac jars for H & H Coffee.
+In Three Rivers, Texas, James Kapp is named first president; Charles Tips, secretary–treasurer; and H. L. Warrick, general manager.
+The plant later supplies clear and amber Crystalvac jars for H & H Coffee.

 1922 October 24